R-macos/recipes/README.md

    `make install` and currently will be supplied with `DESTDIR=...` which is expected to be honored.

- * `Build-system:` optional, if specified a driver named `configure.<build-system>` is expected to exist in the `scripts` directory of this project which is copied to the sources of the library as `configure` and should perform
+ * `Build-System:` optional, if specified a driver named `configure.<build-system>` is expected to exist in the `scripts` directory of this project which is copied to the sources of the library as `configure` and should perform